Three Pieces for Orchestra (Berg)

 Alban Berg composed his Three Pieces for Orchestra (German: Drei Orchesterstücke), Op.
-6, between 1913 and 1915.
+6, during 1913 and 1914.
 They are dedicated to his teacher Arnold Schoenberg.
 A revised version of the score was published in 1929 by Universal Edition.
-While the composer conducted a first performance of only the first two movements in 1923, the complete work was premiered in the revised version in Oldenburg in 1930, conducted by Johannes Schüler.
+The first performance of the first two pieces took place in Berlin in 1923, conducted by Anton Webern; the complete work was premiered (in the revised version) in Oldenburg in 1930, conducted by Johannes Schüler.

 History

 Berg composed the Three Pieces between 1913 and 1915.
-Studying with Arnold Schönberg, he had composed mainly lieder such as Altenberg Lieder, and thought about a larger composition, such as a suite or a symphony.
+Studying with Arnold Schoenberg, he had composed mainly lieder such as Altenberg Lieder, and thought about a larger composition, such as a suite or a symphony.
 He settled with orchestral pieces, and worked on them in Trahütten, Styria, in summer, where his parents-in-law had a country estate.
 The work was completed on 23 August 1914.